deltaphi/c6021light/README.md

 Project to connect one or several Keyboard 6040s to CAN.
 This project replaces the 6021 in your system.

+To find out more about how to use the c6021light, take a look at the [User Manual](c6021light/doc/c6021light_UserManual.md).

 ## Safety Notes

 When a button on the Keyboard is released, the Keyboard generates a "Power Off" command.